-Blacking Out The Roof Rails With Plasti Dip on the 5th Gen 4Runner
+Blacking Out The Roof Rails With Plasti Dip – A Step by Step Guide to Plasti-Dipping 4Runner Parts

 This simple modification was the last piece on my 4Runner Trail that I needed to blackout.
 Although it’s a bit time consuming with the multiple coats of Plasti-Dip and drying time, it really is an easy mod.